mh-firouzjah/archlinux-installation-guide/README-under-development.md

 xdg-desktop-portal # To use remote input functionality on a Plasma Wayland session/Desktop integration portals for sandboxed apps xdg-desktop-portal-kde
 # breeze-plymouth
-# flatpak-kcm # Flatpak Permissions Management KCM
+# flatpak-kcm # Flatpak Permissions Management KCM for discover
 # plasma-sdk
 # plasma-thunderbolt
 # plasma-welcome